TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

 - ignore_servergroups.txt
   This file containts sgid's of servergroups, which should not get any poke messages about updates
   HINT: Do NOT remove the number 1 and 2 from this file!
-- password-file
+- .password-file
   This file contains the 'serveradmin' password to connect to your server
-  HINT: The password-file is located in each TeamSpeak 3 server root directory
+  HINT: The .password-file is located in each TeamSpeak 3 server root directory

 HINT: Both texts has a limitation of 100 characters.
+The displayed_user_name.txt has a limitation of 30 characters.
 The script checks at the start, if you are using a valid length.
 After editing the file(s), you should run the script once manually to check and see, if the length is ok.

 f) Finish!
 Read the USAGE below to see, how you can use it